 U.S. Assistance to Senegal

-U.S. assistance to Senegal seeks to increase agricultural productivity, improve health care, expand infrastructure, reform and modernize the energy sector, and strengthen basic education.
+U.S. assistance seeks to support increased agricultural productivity, improved health care and infrastructure, reforming the energy sector, and better basic education.
 Bilateral military cooperation bolsters the professionalism and capacity of the Senegalese Armed Forces.

 Bilateral Economic Relations